lana-20/android-activity-management/README.md

+NOTE: The repo content has been refurbished and published as a Medium [post](...).

 # Android Activity Management

 *Android apps come with a sort of subdivision that iOS apps don't, called Activities.
 Using Appium you can interact directly with Activities and not only apps.*